albar965/littlenavmap-manual/src/en/NAVDATA.rst

 #. **Simulator database:** Created by reading the scenery library of
    FSX, Prepar3D, Microsoft Flight Simulator 2020 or X-Plane.
 #. **Navigation database:** Provided by Navigraph.
 Does not have to be
-   compiled and can be updated by the Navigraph FMS Data Manager.
+   compiled and can be updated by the Navigraph FMS Data Manager to the latest AIRAC cycle.

 *Little Navmap* is bundled with a navigation database courtesy of `Navigraph <https://www.navigraph.com>`__ which is enabled per default.

+You can see the data source for each navaid or airport in the section ``Data Source`` in the information window (see :ref:`scenery`).

 .. tip::